 About the Panelists

-Rachel (Ray) Levy is a Professor in the Department of Mathematics and is the Executive Director of the North Carolina State University Data Science Academy (DSA).
+Rachel Levy (Ray) is a Professor in the Department of Mathematics and is the Executive Director of the North Carolina State University Data Science Academy (DSA).
 Ray Levy is the inaugural leader of the Data Science Academy.
 She incubates data science research partnerships within NC State University, across NC and beyond, leads the design and implementation of the DSA’s ADAPT course model (All-Campus Data Science Accessible Project Based Teaching and Learning), and communicates about data science with national and international audiences.
+Data Science Program

 About the Moderator